weivall/influx-theme/README.md

 - New docs for `Progress Bar` component
 - Size modifizers for the `Progress Bar` component
 - Styled Bootstrap's `Popover` component and added contextual alternatives
+- New docs for `Collapsible Panels` custom component
+- Added size modifier `panel-collapse-sm` for compact panels

 **0.10**
 - Re-designed alert styles, now has the option for an icon, and dismissable alerts are styled